 Bubble tip corallimorphs, also called warty corallimorphs, and St Thomas Mushrooms, Discosoma sanctithomae, are an interesting corallimorph that seem to be a cross between a ricordea and a discosoma mushroom.
-They come is a variety of shades of green or blue and have differing colors and types of tentacles.
-This particular color and growth pattern is a bit more uncommon.
+They come in a variety of shades of green or blueish colors and have differing colors and types of tentacles (this is not a yellow St. Thomas, it just happened to be the picture we took).
+Most of the time they are green too but the biggest difference between the Lime Green Warty are the tentacle shape.

 All of the corallimorphs we sell are extremely hardy and are great for any level of reef keeper, from the novice to the pros.
 They are primarily photosynthetic, but should be fed some sort of supplemental planktonic foods.
 In the wild they eat the organic dust and silt that settles on them, so when feeding them, dust them with food.